-Students who already have completed a graduate-level course that provides a comprehensive overview of the HR function in organizations and an in-depth examination of the strategic planning and implementation of HRM, as determined in advance by the head of the certificate program, may be permitted to waive this course if completed within five years prior to admission.
+Students who have already completed a graduate-level course that provides a comprehensive overview of the HR function in organizations and an in-depth examination of the strategic planning and implementation of HRM may waive this course if completed within five years prior to admission.

-With advance approval of the head of the certificate program and the instructor, special topics courses and online graduate courses that are particularly relevant to the categories listed below may be used to satisfy certificate requirements.
+With departmental approval and instructor permission, special topics courses and online graduate courses that are particularly relevant to one or more categories listed above may be used to satisfy certificate requirements.

-This course has prerequisites or requires demonstration of prior preparation in a subject area.
-Please contact the management division at Penn State Great Valley prior to registering for this course.
+These courses have prerequisites or may require demonstration of prior preparation in a subject area.
+Please contact the management division at Penn State Great Valley prior to registration.

 Graduate courses carry numbers from 500 to 699 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.